Some things change – like the weather, the stock market, your work circumstances, or your family needs at any given point in time.

-WHY TYPICAL CAREER RESOURCES OFTEN DON’T WORK FOR CAREER EXPLORATION
+WHY TYPICAL CAREER RESOURCES OFTEN DON’T WORK FOR CAREER EXPLORATION IN 2020

 Many people also think that going back to school is a good way to discover new career interests.
 Although that may be true, school is a very expensive way to explore new interests.